-- 13.4.12 The appeals panel will make a final decision (on a majority basis) on the proposed job plan which will be binding on both parties; no further right of appeal exists. - 13.4.13 No point of disagreement of the job plan will be implemented until confirmed by the outcome of the formal appeal except that any decision of the panel which has implications for the salary of the clinical academic consultant will have effect from the date at which the clinical academic consultant gave notice of their intention to appeal formally.
+- 4.12 The appeals panel will make a final decision (on a majority basis) on the proposed job plan which will be binding on both parties; no further right of appeal exists. - 4.13 No point of disagreement of the job plan will be implemented until confirmed by the outcome of the formal appeal except that any decision of the panel which has implications for the salary of the senior academic GP will have effect from the date at which the senior academic GP gave notice of his/her intention to appeal formally.

-13.5 Starting Salary and Progression through Seniority Points
+5 Starting Salary and Progression through Seniority Points

-- 13.5.1 There are both clinical and academic factors to be considered and applied in determining the starting point for a clinical academic consultant's substantive contract.
-These will be governed, in the case of the NHS elements of the individual's commitments, by Sections 5.1 and 5.4.
-The University Employer may also apply academic criteria (over and above the NHS terms and conditions) in determining the overall starting salary for the clinical academic consultant's integrated contract and this will not be less than the minimum point on the consultant pay scale. - 13.5.2 Decisions on a clinical academic consultant's progression through seniority and pay points will be led by the University Employer (usually the Dean) but undertaken jointly with the NHS Employer (usually the Medical Director or Director of Public Health).
+- 5.1 There are both clinical and academic factors to be considered and applied in determining the starting salary point for a senior academic GP's substantive contract.
+As regards the NHS elements, employers will be expected to take account of the provisions of Sections 5.1 and 5.4 and Appendix 7 of the 2004 Scottish Consultant Contract.
+References to "consultants" in these sections can be taken, in the context of these terms and conditions to refer also to senior academic GPs.
+Time spent as a GP (above and beyond the period of time that a clinical academic consultant would typically spend in clinical training prior to achieving specialist registration) may also be taken into account in determining the starting salary point.
+For the purpose of calculating seniority, this notional period before achieving specialist registration will usually be assumed to be 10 years.
+The University Employer may also apply academic criteria (over and above the NHS terms and conditions) in determining the overall starting salary for a senior academic GP's integrated contract and this will not be less than the minimum point on the consultant pay scale. - Decisions on a senior academic GP's progression through seniority and pay points will be led by the University Employer (usually the Dean) but undertaken jointly with the NHS Employer (usually the Medical Director or Director of Public Health).
 These decisions will be informed by the annual job plan review.
-The appeals procedure relating to pay progression will be the same as set out for job planning in Section 13.4 above.
+The appeals procedure relating to pay progression will be the same as set out for job planning in Section 4 above. - 5.3 The senior academic GP will normally progress each year through the seniority points set out in Appendix 3 of the 2004 Scottish Consultant Contract.
+Progression through seniority points can only be withheld or delayed as detailed in paragraph 3.5. - 5.4 Progression through seniority points will not be deferred in circumstances where the inability to meet the requirements set out in paragraph 3.5 above is

-- 13.5.3 The clinical academic consultant will normally progress each year through the seniority points set out in the pay scales published on the University's HR webstie Progression through seniority points can only be withheld or delayed as detailed in paragraph 13.3.5. - 13.5.4 Progression through seniority points will not be deferred in circumstances where the inability to meet the requirements set out in paragraph 13.3.5 above is occasioned by factors outwith the control of the clinical academic consultant, for example, absence on leave. - 13.5.5 Progression through seniority points must not be related to or affected by the outcome of the appraisal process. - 13.5.6 Where a manager believes that a clinical academic consultant is unlikely to meet the criteria set out in paragraph 13.3.5, an interim job plan review should be arranged to address this at the earliest opportunity.
+- occasioned by factors outwith the control of the senior academic GP, for example, absence on leave. - 5.5 Progression through seniority points must not be related to or affected by the outcome of the appraisal process. - 5.6 Where a manager believes that a senior academic GP is unlikely to meet the criteria set out in paragraph 3.5, an interim job plan review should be arranged to address this at the earliest opportunity.